-The use of a public entity with Other Transaction Authority to be the public sponsor of transformational PPPPs, together with many of the other proposals in this chapter, would appear to further the expressed objectives of the Department of Government Efficiency (DOGE), which President Trump established pursuant to an executive order in 2025 (The White House, 2025), as well as the foundations of the 21st Century Cures Act and the 2020 Coronavirus Aid, Relief and Economic Security Act (CARES Act).
+The use of a public entity with Other Transaction Authority to be the public sponsor of transformational PPPPs, together with many of the other proposals in this chapter, would appear to further the foundations of the 21st Century Cures Act and the 2020 Coronavirus Aid, Relief and Economic Security Act (CARES Act).
 By investing in data analysis, impact assessment, and knowledge translation activities, an agency with OTA can help to maximize the return on investment in collaborative research.
 It can also inspire and inform future joint efforts by publicly sharing the results of successful partnerships, thereby contributing to a culture of innovation and collaboration within the broader research ecosystem.
 The sponsoring agency can also create more streamlined and favorable regulatory environments for start-ups, sparking disruptive innovation.
 Finally, by implementing advanced data analytics and AI systems, the sponsoring agency can collaborate with the participants in the PPPP to automate much of the oversight process, thereby reducing the need for costly government oversight requirements.
-Earlier in this Section III, we proposed a "Warp Speed" pilot project for a transformational PPPP dedicated to curing pediatric neurodegenerative diseases.
-If so requested by the Secretary of the Department of Health and Human Services, DOGE could be involved in the structuring, analytics, metrics, data collection and sharing systems, and evaluation of such a pilot project.
+Earlier in this Section III, we proposed a pilot project for a transformational PPPP dedicated to curing pediatric neurodegenerative diseases.
+The Secretary of the Department of Health and Human Services could designate the appropriate agency to be involved in the structuring, analytics, metrics, data collection and sharing systems, and evaluation of such a pilot project.
 In short, we believe that using a public entity with Other Transaction Authority can help to maximize the return on collaborative research, create a favorable regulatory environment for start-ups, and be involved in automating part of the oversight process such that the need for costly government oversight is reduced.
-We further suggest that DOGE might play a role in data analytics and related activities if so requested by the Cabinet Secretary responsible for the sponsoring agency.